How a Culture of Learning Produces a More Engaged Workforce

 A culture of learning starts at the top.
 Companies can’t simply talk about the importance of education; they must actively support growth and development of all employees at all levels, beginning with managers.
-According to the Gallup report, employees are 59% more likely to be engaged if they are supervised by highly engaged managers, and this positive effect ripples throughout the organization.
+According to the Gallup report, employees are 59% more likely to be engaged if they are supervised by highly engaged managers.

-One highly impactful driver of employee engagement named by the Harvard Business Review is aligning individual and corporate goals.
+One highly impactful driver of employee engagement is aligning individual and corporate goals.
 Businesses can achieve this by actively equipping employees to meet key performance metrics, learn new skills to better perform their jobs, or access opportunities for higher education that position them for advancement.

 Many organizations already encourage employees to set performance or development goals during their annual review process, but too few actually provide the resources and support to achieve them.
-Such support might take the form of giving them dedicated time to work on their goals, regularly checking in on their progress, and assigning projects and tasks that reinforce their learning.
+Such support includes dedicated time to work on goals, regularly checking in on progress, and assigning projects and tasks that reinforce learning.

 Despite their desire to learn, workers face hurdles such as disinterested employers, overwhelming workloads, and fear of debt.
-Organizations can remove these roadblocks to learning and career advancement by offering tuition assistance and career coaching.
+Organizations can remove these roadblocks by offering tuition assistance and career coaching.

-Many employers use employee surveys to assess engagement levels within the organization.
+Many employers use surveys to assess engagement levels.
 While these can be valuable, a true culture of learning needs more than an annual questionnaire.
-The key to measuring engagement is ongoing and open communication between teams and their leaders.
+The key to measuring employee engagement is ongoing and open communication between teams and their leaders.

-Frequent feedback from management lets employees know that someone values their work.
-Engaged managers become effective coaches who guide and inspire employees to be the best that they can be, while balancing the expectations of both employee and organization.
+Frequent feedback from management lets people know that someone values their work.
+Engaged managers become effective coaches who guide and inspire employees to be the best that they can be, while balancing the expectations of both employee and company.

-By viewing employee satisfaction with the same constant focus as something like customer service, organizations can see real results in their yearly engagement surveys and, just as importantly, on their bottom line.
+By viewing employee engagement with the same constant focus as customer service, organizations can see real results in their yearly engagement surveys and, just as importantly, on their bottom line.